d-sargent/platypi/README.md

 * Streamlined serif design

 **December 2022.
 Version 0.10**
-* Original version created while studying at Type West
+* Original design created while studying at Type West

-* Upright roman design in light weight
-* Upright roman design in extra bold weight
-* Italic design in light weight only
+The initial design for Platypi was produced while completing a Certificate in Type Design at Type West / Letterform Archive [Website](https://letterformarchive.org/type-west-online/) in 2022.
+The project aimed to create a 'latin' wedge serif model suitable for long-form text applications.
+This original design featured multiple upright weights alongside a single-weight italic style.
+In 2023, all letterforms were redrawn after reflection and time away from the project.

 ## License